 MEMS Resonator Design and Simulation

-Replacing conventional quartz resonators with MEMS based resonators in the 3-billion dollar timing market is a dream shared by many of today’s MEMS innovators.
-Unlike Quartz, MEMS resonators can be miniaturized and flattened to better address the form-factor needs for hand-held wireless devices.
-MEMS-based resonators can also be integrated together with their driving circuitry, offering a complete timing solution in a single package, saving valuable board space.
-These advantages, together with the power advantages inherent in MEMS devices, make a compelling case for MEMS based resonators.
+MEMS innovators are rapidly replacing conventional quartz resonators with MEMS-based resonators in the $4.5 billion dollar timing market.
+Unlike quartz, MEMS resonators can be miniaturized and flattened to better address the form-factor needed for hand-held wireless devices and automotive applications.
+MEMS-based resonators can also be integrated with their driving circuitry, offering a complete timing solution in a single package that saves valuable board space.
+These advantages, together with lower power requirements, reliability advantages, and the improved temperature stability inherent in MEMS devices, provide a compelling case for MEMS based resonators.

 To make MEMS-based resonators commercially viable, designers need to match the phase noise performance, temperature stability and frequency accuracy of quartz crystals while leveraging the advantages of size, cost, and power which are possible with MEMS technology.